malulleybovo/SymbolArtEditorOnline/checklist.md

 - [x] moving symbols by group not implemented
 - [x] vertices not rounded to nearest integer
 - [x] display at top on space press and hold
-- [x] moving layers by group does not work for groups containing subgroups
 - [x] highlighting layers by group does not work for groups containing subgroups
 - [x] symbol art BGE implementation
 - [x] fix vertex orientation of quads (orientation is horizontally inverted)